Ylazerson/go-concurrency/00-notes/notes.md

 #### Amdahl’s law
-- Amdahl’s law describes a way in which to model the potential performance gains from implementing the solution to a problem in a parallel manner.
-- Simply put, it states that the gains are bounded by how much of the program must be written in a sequential manner.
+- Simply put, it states that the gains are **bounded** by how much of the program must be written in a sequential manner.

 ---